ml4drug-book/ml4drug-book.github.io/index.md

 # About

+The book is intended for a graduate course on machine learning/artificial intelligence for drug discovery and development.
+It can also serve the graduate course “Machine Learning/artificial intelligence and its application.”
+The target audiences are two groups:
+- Graduate (e.g., MS and PhD students) or advanced undergraduate students majoring in computer science, engineering, medicine, chemistry, biology, medical informatics, or biostatistics.
+- Data scientists from the pharmaceutical and biotech industry.

 For centuries, the method of discovery—the fundamental practice of science that scientists use to explain the natural world systematically and logically—has remained largely the same.
 Artificial intelligence (AI) and machine learning (ML) hold tremendous promise in having an impact on the way scientific discovery is performed today at the fundamental level.
 However, to realize this promise, we need to identify priorities and outstanding open questions for the cutting edge of AI going forward.
 Along with the identified gaps from the [1st AI4Science workshop](http://www.ai4science.net/neurips21/) held with NeurIPS 2021 and [2nd AI4Science workshop](http://ai4science.net/icml22/) with ICML 2022, we are particularly interested in the following topics:

 - **Solving grand challenges in structural biology**